All you need to know about .REALTOR

 Yes.
 The designated REALTOR® for an office will be able to register a domain for the firm/office when they become available.
 Registration of firm/office domains may only be made by the broker of record and must match their firm/office name in NRDS for NAR or NAF for CREA members.
 Other legal or dba names are not permitted.
 The business rules for naming conventions provide additional details and can be found here.

 The .REALTOR domains will be released in phases, with Phase I open to members and subsequent phases open to firms/offices, Boards, Associations, and REALTOR® owned MLSs.
-We expect the first phase to launch in Fall 2014.
+We expect the first phase to launch on October 23, 2014 at 11 am EDT.
 Sign-up for our e-newsletter at www.about.REALTOR to receive the latest news and information on the .REALTOR domain.

 Yes, Boards, Associations and REALTOR® Owned MLSs will have an opportunity to register .REALTOR domain name(s).
 The .REALTOR domains will be released in phases, with Phase I open to members and subsequent phases open to firms/offices, Boards, Associations and REALTOR® owned MLSs.
-We expect the first phase to launch in Fall 2014.
+We expect the first phase to launch on October 23, 2014 at 11 am EDT.
 Sign up for our

 e-newsletter at www.about.REALTOR to receive the latest news and information on the.
 REALTOR domain.